 But by the 1890s, most of the land became privatized after feuds over land ownership were settled and the use of barbed wire became widespread.

-Even though the cowboy’s role began to decline at this time, Hollywood movies popularized the cowboy lifestyle with Westerns from the 1920s to the 1940s.
+Even though the cowboy’s role began to decline in the 1920s, Hollywood movies popularized the cowboy lifestyle with Westerns from the 1920s to the 1940s.
 These films featured stars like John Wayne, Buck Jones and Gene Autry.
 American audiences tuned in to see the fictional adventures of the Lone Ranger and Tonto, Will Kane in “High Noon” and “Hopalong Cassidy” on screen.
 Comic book fans could read about The Black Rider and Kid Colt.

 Cowboys were mostly young men who needed cash.
 The average cowboy in the West made about $25 to $40 a month.

 In addition to herding cattle, they also helped care for horses, repaired fences and buildings, worked cattle drives and in some cases helped establish frontier towns.